ThePragmaticFuturist/chat_gp_me/webinars/AI Chat Course/1_training-guide.md

 3. Stack Overflow
 4. GitHub Discussions

 This guide provides a foundation for building the LLM chat application.
 As you progress, you'll discover more advanced features and optimizations you can implement to enhance the user experience and application functionality.
+[Next: Chat System](https://github.com/ThePragmaticFuturist/chat_gp_me/blob/main/webinars/AI%20Chat%20Course/2_chat-system-lesson.md)